MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/index.md

 change orders are reduced, and customer satisfaction is higher.

-Using Dynamics 365 Product Visualize, sellers can show products to customers directly within their Dynamics 365 for Sales workflow.
+Using Dynamics 365 Product Visualize, sellers can show products to customers directly within their Dynamics 365 Sales workflow.
 Spatial and configuration notes are all saved directly within the associated sales opportunity.
 Since sales tasks commonly require more than just one individual, sellers can leverage session content directly in
 Microsoft Teams to improve internal collaboration and deliver customer-oriented solutions that are critical to accelerating the sales process.